-10.3 Exceptional Verification Requirements
+3. Exceptional Verification Requirements

-- (a) Where the Ventura Prime FX: - (i) forms the opinion that, having regard to the nature of its business, any of the requirements for verification of identity is inapplicable or, subject to (b) below, may be achieved by some other means; or - (ii) is unable to effect a verification of any matter in relation to a Legal Person, and is satisfied on the basis of the information acquired and verified, including taking account of its or his risk assessment and ensuring the absence of any activity that might relate to money laundering, terrorist financing or other criminal financial activity, it - (A) may establish a Business Relationship with the Legal Person concerned (applicant for business or customer) after recording its or his satisfaction and the reasons therefor; and - (B) shall make available the information recorded under sub-paragraph (i) in an inspection or whenever requested by the Regulatory Authorities - (b) Where the Ventura Prime FX forms the opinion pursuant to (a)(i) above that it may be able to achieve any of the requirements for verification of identity by some other means, it shall, prior to establishing a Business Relationship with the Legal Person, carry out the verification by that other means. - (c) The responsibility remains at all times with the Ventura Prime FX with regard to carrying out an appropriate risk assessment and risk profiling of an Applicant for Business prior to forming a Business Relationship.
+- a.
+Where the Ventura Prime FX: - forms the opinion that, having regard to the nature of its business, any of the requirements for verification of identity is inapplicable or, subject to (b) below, may be achieved by some other means: or - ii. is unable to effect a verification of any matter in relation to a Legal Person, and is satisfied on the basis of the information acquired and verified, including taking account of its or his risk assessment and ensuring the absence of any activity that might relate to money laundering, terrorist financing or other criminal financial activity, it - A. may establish a Business Relationship with the Legal Person concerned (applicant for business or customer) after recording its or his satisfaction and the reasons therefor; and - B. shall make available the information recorded under sub-paragraph (i) in an inspection or whenever requested by the Regulatory Authorities - c.
+Where the Ventura Prime FX forms the opinion pursuant to (a)(i) above that it may be able to achieve any of the requirements for verification of identity by some other means, it shall, prior to establishing a Business Relationship with the Legal Person, carry out the verification by that other means. - d.
+The responsibility remains at all times with the Ventura Prime FX with regard to carrying out an appropriate risk assessment and risk profiling of an Applicant for Business prior to forming a Business Relationship.

-11. VERIFICATION OF FND USER APPLICANTS
+VERIFICATION OF END USER APPLICANTS

-11.1 Identifying the Verification Subject(s)

-- (a) On receipt of an enquiry from an End User Applicant, the Ventura Prime FX shall send a questionnaire to the End User Applicant in order to identify the Verification Subject(s - (b) Where the Applicant for Business is a Legal Person comprised of a large number of partners, directors or shareholders, only the partners relevant to the Applicant for Business, or the principal directors and controlling shareholders of the company, are required to be treated as Verification Subjects. - (c) In addition, the questionnaire shall request the following information in respect of a LM company to be formed on behalf of the End User Applicant: - (i) the nature of the Business Relationship; - (ii) the names and addresses, of the proposed directors and officers; and - (iii) the names and addresses of the proposed shareholders and the extent of their proposed shareholding.

-11.2 Terms of Business and Completing Verification

-- (a) Together with the questionnaire described above, the Ventura Prime FX shall prepare and send to the End User Applicant, Terms of Business which shall: - (i) advise the End User Applicant of the existence of Anti-Money Laundering legislation in effect from time to time in the LM and the duties and obligations of the Ventura Prime FX under such legislation; - (ii) request the End User Applicant to agree, going forward, to: - (A) keep the Ventura Prime FX promptly informed of any changes in its contact details; - (B) where the End User Applicant is a Legal Person, keep the Ventura Prime FX promptly informed of any changes in its controllers , shareholders or owners; and - (C) keep the Ventura Prime FX promptly informed of all changes in shareholders, directors or officers of any
+- 1. Identifying the Verification Subject(s) - a.
+On receipt of an enquiry from an End User Applicant, the Ventura Prime FX shall send a questionnaire to the End User Applicant in order to identify the Verification Subject(s - b.
+Where the Applicant for Business is a Legal Person comprised of a large number of partners, directors or shareholders, only the partners relevant to the Applicant for Business, or the principal directors and controlling shareholders of the company, are required to be treated as Verification Subjects. - c. n addition, the questionnaire shall request the following information in respect of a LM company to be formed on behalf of the End User Applicant: - i. the nature of the Business Relationship; - ii. the names and addresses, of the proposed directors and officers; and - iii. the names and addresses of the proposed shareholders and the extent of their proposed shareholding. - 2.
+Terms of Business and Completing Verification - a.
+Together with the questionnaire described above, the Ventura Prime FX shall prepare and send to the End User Applicant, Terms of Business which shall: - advise the End User Applicant of the existence of Anti-Money Laundering legislation in effect from time to time in the LM and the duties and obligations of the Ventura Prime FX under such legislation; - ii. request the End User Applicant to agree, going forward, to: - A. keep the Ventura Prime FX promptly informed of any changes in its contact details; - B. where the End User Applicant is a Legal Person, keep the Ventura Prime FX promptly informed of any changes in its controllers, shareholders or owners; and - C. keep the Ventura Prime FX promptly informed of all changes in shareholders, directors or officers of any d.
+The End User Applicant shall return a signed copy of the Terms of Business to the Ventura Prime FX together with all documents and information requested.
+These documents shall be kept on the End User Applicant's file.